 B. An additional five dollars ($5.00) fine will be assessed for each violation if the fine is not paid within thirty (30) calendar days from the date of issue.
 All fees must be paid before enrollment in a new semester is permitted or release of transcripts or grades is granted.

-1. Pay ticket(s) at the Business Office or One Stop within thirty (30) calendar days.
+- Pay citation(s) at the Business Office or One Stop within thirty (30) calendar days.
 Parking or traffic fines may be mailed provided that One Stop is contacted to determine the exact amount of the fine.
-Ticket numbers (located at the top of the ticket) must be included on all payments made by mail.
-If the ticket number is unknown, contact One Stop at 581-2393.
+Citation numbers (located at the top of the citation) must be included on all payments made by mail.
+If the citation number is unknown, contact One Stop at 581-2393.

-3. To contest a ticket: Persons wishing to contest a ticket may appeal the ticket through the Student Government Traffic Appeals Board within ten (10) calendar days from the date the ticket was issued.
+- To contest a citation: Persons wishing to contest a citation may appeal the citation through the Student Government Traffic Appeals Board within ten (10) calendar days from the date the citation was issued.
 Forms and procedures are available in the Student Government Office in the McMahon Centennial Complex.

 A. All thefts, accidents, assaults or any other offense that occurs on university property should be reported immediately to the Office of Public Safety of the officer on duty.